Wily Mo Peña: Bridgeport Bluefish

 On May 30, 2010, Pena began playing for the Bridgeport Bluefish, an independent team in the Atlantic League.
 In 38 games for Bridgeport, Peña hit .310 with 8 home runs and 38 runs batted in.
-During the offseason Wily played for the Tigres del Licey of the Dominican Winter League.

 San Diego Padres

 On July 19, 2010, Peña was signed to a minor league deal by the Padres and assigned to Triple-A Portland.
+During the offseason Wily played for the Tigres del Licey of the Dominican Winter League.

 Arizona Diamondbacks

 Peña signed a minor league contract with an invitation to spring training with the Arizona Diamondbacks prior to the 2011 season.
 As of mid-June, he was hitting .356 with 21 homers and 62 RBIs for the team's Triple-A affiliate in Reno.
 He was called up on June 21 and hit a home run that night in his first major league game in 3 years.

-In a game against the Detroit Tigers on June 24, Pena launched a go-ahead homer an estimated 454 feet deep into the left-field seats at Comerica Park to give the Diamondbacks a 7–6 lead and the eventual victory.
+In a game against the Detroit Tigers on June 24, Pena launched a go-ahead homer that traveled an estimated 454 feet into the left-field seats at Comerica Park to give the Diamondbacks a 7–6 lead and the eventual victory.

 Four days later, in a game at Chase Field with the Cleveland Indians tied at 4 in the bottom of the ninth inning and Ryan Roberts on third base, Peña powered a walk-off homer into the seats in left field giving the D-Backs a 6–4 win.

-On July 15, 2011, Peña was designated for assignment.
+On July 15, Peña was designated for assignment.
 He was released on July 24.

 Seattle Mariners

 Pena signed a minor league contract with the Seattle Mariners on July 27, 2011.
 The Mariners purchased his contract on August 13.
+In his final major league action, he batted .209 with 2 home runs in 22 games.
 He elected free agency on October 30.

-In 76 minor league games that year, Pena hit 25 home runs with 77 RBI, with a line of .358 / .440 / .712 and an OPS 1.152.
+In 76 minor league games that year, Pena hit 25 home runs with 77 RBI, with a slash line of .358/.440/.712.